julian1/ansible-consolidated/README.md

 #### Important

 - rather than use register varaibles to flag the need for service restart, should write a file, and read again at the end.  this will handle the case, when provision needs to be done again. eg. for network port forwarding etc.

+-  Requires Ansible version >= 2

+- ansible expects either passwordless sudo or root ssh - issue with passwordless sudo on ordinary account means processes potentially can sudo without password so it's reasonable to have password on root

+- can use apt package python-minimal to get /usr/bin/python instead of /usr/bin/python2.7

+- How to use command item and with_items together with chdir https://stackoverflow.com/questions/24851575/ansible-how-to-pass-multiple-commands

 #### Resources